 - Women's Health

 What is this medicine?ALPROSTADIL (al PROS ta dil) is a natural protein.
-It is used to treat neonates with a specific heart defect.
-This medicine is used for a short time until the condition can be corrected.
+It is used to treat erectile dysfunction (ED).
+This medicine helps to create and maintain an erection.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: